Better quality, more natural, encrypted calls are available using…

 Basic unencrypted SIP+UDP is fine for Hi-Definition G.722 audio codec support on most local networks.
 Enabling G.722 often improves call quality considerably on any modern desk phone that was previously set for G.711.
 And more SIP trunk and cell phone providers are increasingly offering better levels of codec support, particular when calls remain in-network from customer-to-customer on the same carrier.

-You can do the same with open source software in modern business phone systems like ASTERISK®.
+You can do the same with open source software in modern business phone systems running software like Linux® and ASTERISK® *.

 You can actually achieve even better sounding and more secure communications.

 And you’ll know its working with modern desk phones that display various logos; such as padlocks for encryption, or HD/HiQ logos when G.722 is activated.